llefranc/42_ft_containers/README.md

 It's only made in C++ and was about recoding some containers from the STL.
 In order to succeed, a good comprehension of how templates, iterators, containers and algorithms work was necessary.
 Of course, STL is not allowed.
-That means you cannot use \<iterator\> or even \<utility\>.Here are the specificities of the five containers:
+That means you cannot use \<iterator\> or even \<utility\>.
+Here are the specificities of the five containers:

-- Vector: a dynamic array.
+- Vector: a dynamic array that allows insertion at the end of the container.
+Elements can be easily access thanks with the corresponding index, but it's not the most optimal container if a lot of insertion / deletion are needed.
 - List: a circular linked list (with a neutral node linking beginning and end of the list).
+Better than vector for inserting or deleting elements.
 - Stack: a container adaptator (LIFO, last in first out).
 - Queue: a container adaptator (FIFO, first in first out).
-- Map: a sorted container using an AVL binary tree to store the datas.
+- Map: a sorted container using an AVL binary tree (auto-equilibrates itself to optimize the time to find a value in the tree), in order to store the datas like in a dictionnary (a key associated to its value).

-* Here is the [subject][1]

-`This project was code for MACOS`